JasonShin/fp-core.rs/README.md

 A lens is a type that pairs a getter and a non-mutating setter for some other data structure.

+Please note that we are using an imaginary Crate called `monocle` for the examples.

 ```rust
 use monocle;